 Funding

-Since Russia's full-scale invasion of Ukraine in February 2022, Congress has appropriated or otherwise made available nearly $183 billion for Operation Atlantic Resolve and the broader Ukraine response.
-Additionally, the United States provided $20 billion in loans as part of the G7 nations extraordinary revenue acceleration loans initiative.
-The Special IG for OAR has collected funding data from all 14 Federal agencies that were authorized to receive funds through the Ukraine supplemental appropriation acts, including the Department of Defense (DoD), Department of State (State), and the U.S. Agency for International Development (USAID).
+Congress has appropriated nearly $183 billion for Operation Atlantic Resolve, including providing $20 billion in loans as part of the G7 nations extraordinary revenue acceleration loans initiative.
+This information has been collected from all 14 Federal agencies that were authorized to receive funds through the Ukraine supplemental appropriation acts.

 Status of Funding